 Bay View Stores and Post Office in the upper part of the village, (known locally as ‘The Top Shop’), sells a full range food items, a large selection of beers, wines and spirits, cooking gas, newspapers and magazines.

-There are three pubs in Lower Solva and one in Upper Solva, all of which serve food.
-The Ship Inn and Harbour Inn serves pub grub with the Cambrian serving restaurants food and The Royal George serve a choice of Chinese food or normal bar food.
-Both The Ship and The Royal George supply take-away meals.
+There are four pubs in Lower Solva, all of which serve food.
+The Ship Inn, The Hats and Barrels and Harbour Inn serves pub grub with the Cambrian serving restaurant food.
+Both The Ship and The Harbour Inn supply take-away meals.
 In addition to pubs, there are also a restaurant and two tea rooms in Lower Solva and a licensed café on Trinity Quay.